Roadmap (book)

 Roadmap: The Get-It-Together Guide for Figuring Out What to Do With Your Life is a 2015 book written by Roadtrip Nation, an independent organization that provides career and life resources such as documentary TV series, books, online multimedia resources, and educational resources.
-The book was written by Roadtrip Nation's trio of founders (Nathan Gebhard, Brian McAllister and Mike Marriner) as well as by other members of the series and organization.
-It made The New York Times Best Seller list under the "Education" section in May of 2015.
+The book was written by Roadtrip Nation's trio of founders (Nathan Gebhard, Brian McAllister, and Mike Marriner) as well as by other members of the series and organization.
+It made The New York Times Best Seller list under the "Education" section in May 2015.

 Overview

 Roadmap is a non-fiction book that covers career forging.
 Full-color charts and graph illustrations are drawn by artist Jay Sacher.
-The book is centered around over 130 interviews, including those from figures such as Ahmir Questlove, Jad Abumrad and Soledad O'Brien, all of whom offer up advice to a younger generation.
+The book is centered around over 130 interviews, including those from figures such as Ahmir "Questlove" Thompson, Jad Abumrad, and Soledad O'Brien, all of whom offer advice to a younger generation.
 The book is divided into three sections: Let Go, Define, and Become.

 Reception

-The book received mostly favorable reviews, and made The New York Times Best Seller list under the "Education" section in May of 2015.
+The book received mostly favorable reviews and made The New York Times Best Seller list under the "Education" section in May 2015.